 The submission period for proposals is now closed.
 Thank you to those who submitted to the competition.
+Check back soon for updates on future Pitchfest events.

 Do you have a great idea for a nonfiction book in science or technology, broadly defined?
 Editors receive hundreds of inquires each year.
 What makes one book project stand out from the rest?
 In the spirit of fun and fostering the Boston publishing scene, the MIT Press invites you to submit your proposal to its first-ever Pitchfest competition.